Jerome-Grubb/Forest-Forecasting-and-Prediction/README.md

 # Forest-Forecasting-and-Prediction

-# How to get started
+## How to get started
+This project has been tested and run on Python 2.7 (3.6 partially tested).
+This project was used with Tensorflow (v1.5.0) and Keras (v2.0.6)
 ### 1. Prepare a dataset

+A dataset must be split into three parts, which are a Training, Validation and Testing.
-Copy the dataset that the model is to be trained on into the Data directory.
-This can be done by ruunning the following command:
+Copy the desired dataset into the Data directory by running the following command:
 ```
 cp -r path/to/data/* Data/
 ```